 Applies to Practicing and Non-practicing Members

-- If you allow your membership to expire (lapse), additional fees may apply.
-If you allow your membership to lapse for more than 30 days you will need to apply for reinstatement (only available with 3 years of previous membership)
+• If you allow your membership to expire (lapse), additional fees may apply.
+If you allow your membership to lapse for more than 30 days you will need to apply for reinstatement (note: reinstatement is only available for up to 3 years after last year of membership).